meolar/supertux-wiki/Ideas.md

 ### Surviving A Fall

 I don't think he should necessarily not be able to fall of the screen, but he shouldn't die right away.
-It would be cool if you could swim in lava with a star or a special hat, too.

 ### Air Limit / Oxygen